billg-splunk/javashop-otel/README.md

 Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented  and we can now see we had a buried Exception being thrown.

-That said, it is still not clear if this is the source of the latency we are seeing in our application.

-#Let's play Developer once again and fix our issue !
+# Let's play Developer once again and fix our issue !

 We already know exactly what file to look in and what method to look at as it is called out in the trace.